-St Andrew's War Memorial Hospital is a 250 bed not-for-profit private hospital in Spring Hill, Brisbane, which has been providing healthcare to patients since 1958.
+St Andrew's War Memorial Hospital is a 250 bed facility in Spring Hill, Brisbane, which has been providing healthcare to patients since 1958.

-St Andrew's has earned a reputation as a first class hospital particularly for complex clinical procedures with one of the highest patient complexities in Australia.
+Our vision is to provide our patients, and their families, with First Class Treatment, World Class Results.
+We have earned a reputation as a first class hospital particularly for complex clinical procedures with one of the highest patient complexities in Australia.